gpteamofficial/gp-gpt-bot/README.md

   - Does NOT provide external programming help.
   - Stays compact unless user requests details.
   - Follows GP Team tone, formatting, identity, and rules.
+  - Yoy can edit the var: GP_TEAM_KNOWLEDGE, in bot.py to customize the bot
 ---

 ## 🔒 Safety